tiagodsilva/mvncdf/README.md

 ## MVN CDF

 Often, a useful decomposition of the covariance matrix (e.g., Cholesky) is available.
-However, most MVN CDF implementations, e.g., scipy and PyTorch, can only receive the full covariance matrix, which is internally (and redundantly) decomposed.
+However, most MVN CDF implementations, e.g., scipy, can only receive the full covariance matrix, which is internally (and redundantly) decomposed.

 This is not an issue when the MVN CDF is evaluated just a couple of times during an experiment.
-Nonetheless, when probing the MVN CDF thousands of times per minute, this becames a bottleneck.
+Nonetheless, when probing the MVN CDF thousands of times per minute, this becomes a bottleneck.

 ```
 Elapsed time for qmc_mvn_cdf: 54.136833ms